What’s the difference between effectiveness and research ratings?ken

 There are two important questions to consider when researching a supplement: 1) Does the evidence support a supplement’s claim?, and, 2) Is there enough evidence to come to a solid conclusion?
 The database helps you answer both.

-Each supplement and claim have two ratings: effectiveness and confidence.
+Each supplement and claim have two ratings: effectiveness and research ratings.
 The effectiveness rating deals with whether or not a supplement does what it promises.
-The confidence rating deals with how many studies are included in the database on a certain supplement.
-Ideally, you want to find a supplement with both high effectiveness and confidence ratings.
+The research rating deals with how many studies are included in the database on a certain supplement.
+Ideally, you want to find a supplement with both high effectiveness and research ratings.
 This means there is a lot of evidence backing up a good claim.

 The database uses information from hundreds of studies.
 Each supplement contains multiple claims.
 For example, some of the claims associated with whey protein include increasing strength, increasing muscle mass, and decreasing body fat.
 Each of these claims are individually researched by multiple studies.